kmthehippie/Calculator/README.md

     if b is empty array,
     then start addDigit to array

+    create a string for current operator.

+    if string

     if b is not empty array
     then start doing the function depending on the operator